juanmaperez/encapsulated.io/src/pages/posts/04-values-and-coercion/values-and-coercion.md

 ### String to Boolean

 And what about booleans.
-I'm pretty sure that at some point you have used a if statement to check if you are receiving a empty string without comparing with a empty string the variable itself.
+I'm pretty sure that at some point you have used an if statement to check if you are receiving an empty string, without comparing with a proper empty string the variable itself.

 ```javascript
  const myString = ""